chrisguindon/chrisguindon.github.io/content/post/dropping-support-for-internet-explorer-11-in-2024.md

-For those still using IE 11, we strongly urge you to transition to a modern browser before the 2024 deadline.
+For those still using IE 11, we strongly urge you to transition to a modern browser before January 1, 2024.
 Popular alternatives include Microsoft Edge, Google Chrome, and Mozilla Firefox, all of which offer a more secure and efficient browsing experience.